Dr. Koba TurmanidzeDirector

 Prior to joining CRRC, Mariam worked with a long-term observation team for parliamentary elections in 2008.
 She was NDI's parliamentary intern for one year, serving at the Speaker's Office.
 Mariam also worked at the English-language newspaper Georgia Today, both as a contributor and as an executive editor.
-Her research interests include the influence of media on public opinion and the development of democracy in transitional countries.
+Her research interests include the influence of media on public opinion, disinformation, and the development of democracy in transitional countries.

 Anano KipianiPolicy Analyst